Most individuals who would benefit from hearing aids never get them. Many

-Have you been able to adjust to any new sounds you hear from the aid?
-Does
+Can you adjust to any new sounds you hear from the aid?
+Does there seem

-it seem there is an echo or that there are hollow or tinny noises?
+to be an echo or hollow or tinny noises?

-Have you been able to insert the aid, clean it, and deal with battery changes?
+Have you been able to insert the aid, clean it, and change the battery?

-If at this point (or any other time) you feel the aid is not meeting your reasonable expectations, return to the dispenser.
-Good sellers will be
+If, at this point (or at any other time), you feel the aid does not meet

+your reasonable expectations, return to the dispenser.
+Good sellers are

 be resolved easily.
-More serious complaints may require that a mold be
+More serious problems may require remaking a mold or

-If the dispenser wants to make some adjustments, get the dispenser to put
+If the dispenser is willing to make adjustments, get the dispenser to put

-in writing that its return period will be extended to allow you time to
+in writing that it is extending the return period to allow you time to

 Caring for Your Aid